solankidhvani/OntarioCancerTrends/README.md

 ## Caveats
 - SDOH available only for years [2016, 2021], while cancer data cover other years.
 Choose appropriate alignment or averaging.
 - Marginalization data is excluded.
 If included, ensure matching/normalization.
-- Huron and Perth units merged post-2020; modify grouping for historical analyses if needed.
+- Huron and Perth units merged post 2020; modify grouping for historical analyses if needed.

 ---